efrecon/machinery/README.md

 will be returned directly.
 To force regeneration of the token, you can specify the option `-force` to the command.

-Whenever a token needs to be generated, `machinery` will use the default driver (which is virtualbox) to create a temporary virtual machine, run `swarm create` in a component in that machine and then completely delete the virtual machine.
+Whenever a token needs to be generated, `machinery` will run `swarm create` in a component on the local machine.
+The component is automatically removed once the token has been generated.
+However, the image that might have been downloaded will remain on the local machine.
-This is as of the instructions from the official tutorials and might changed in further versions, e.g. via using `docker` on the local host instead.

 #### ssh